 If it was about race they wouldn’t have voted for Obama, would they?

-Which means, actually, that one party does give a shit, at least on the level of policy.
-The other party only gives a shit on the level of messaging.
-Given that we cannot use racism in our messaging, and given that effective policy changes alone doesn’t capture those votes, where does that leave us?
 That is the question for which I am desperately seeking an answer.
 Because that will define the direction that I need to go.
-As in your example with Kynect, a wholly Democratic policy and effort gave a life saving and life altering opportunity to hundreds of… Read more »
+As in your example with Kynect, a wholly Democratic policy and effort gave a life saving and life altering opportunity to hundreds of thousands of rural white people.
+Yet the election still gave us this, virtually unchanged from 2012 results:

 Even more frustrating, they elected a dude governor who campaigned specifically on eliminating Kynect.
 Teh stupid, it hurts.